By Edward Kliszus

 Sperling ensured we did not miss a word by displaying subtitles high above the stage for spoken and sung words.
 Respecting Bizet’s authentic vision of Carmen, Sperling chose its original conception by preserving spoken parts, which, after Bizet’s death at age 37, were transformed into recitatives by Ernest Guiraud for the Viennese premiere.

 With the production’s delights of flamenco dancing, passionate arias, magnificent costuming, staging, lighting, soaring melodies, and powerful drama, we ultimately gasp in awe at the power of Bizet’s Fate theme, akin to the tragedy of the last act in Mozart’s Don Giovanni with its piercing melancholy.
 Carmen’s impact is profound, in part due to Bizet’s launching of the verismo school, where contemporary characters live true to life.
-And despite incipient impressions of a leering, fickle, coquettish character, our heroine Carmen remains loyal to herself, and one wonders if, indeed, she holds contempt for most men and humanity.
+And despite incipient impressions of a leering, fickle, coquettish character, our heroine Carmen remains loyal to herself, and one wonders if she indeed holds contempt for most men and humanity.

 The lyrical mezzo-soprano Ginger Costa-Jackson as the soubrette Carmen commanded the stage throughout the evening.
 All eyes followed her as she deftly manipulated a nearly endless coterie of helpless, love-struck, adoring suitors.
 Costa-Jackson’s musical offerings were sublime as she masterfully characterized each scene through her beauty, manner, gestures, charm, and rapturous voice.
-Her dramatic power launched the ineffable disintegration of the honorable soldier Don José who could not escape her elegiac spell.
-Tenor Terrence Chin-Loy as Don José sang with eloquence, finish, and virtuosity and ably expressed the sympathetic character doomed to suffer the most under Carmen’s intoxicating enchantment.
+Her dramatic power launched the ineffable disintegration of the honorable soldier Don José, who could not escape her elegiac spell.
+Tenor Terrence Chin-Loy, as Don José sang with eloquence, finish, and virtuosity and ably expressed the sympathetic character doomed to suffer the most under Carmen’s intoxicating enchantment.

 Sperling’s conducting was expressive, inspired, and precise.
 The chorus, soloists, and Orchestra of St. Luke’s responded in kind by ably expressing a succession of virtuosic expressive passages.
 With this performance, we were treated to the finest composite of intellectual and emotional treats an operatic production can convey.